Julia visited New Zealand in March 2017, where she travelled all across the northern and southern islands.

 Dunedin Railways runs a scenic train out of Dunedin to what I would call "the middle of nowhere," but what they call Pukerangi.
 The train just takes tourists out of the city and back.
 However, if you want to go to or from Queenstown, they will have one of the Green Cabs pick you up at your hotel and transfer you to the train station, or vice versa.

-Our cab, which was said to arrive sometime between 7 and 8, and arrived at 7am sharp, drove us for several hours into the middle of nowhere.
+Our cab, which was said to arrive sometime between 7:00 am and 8:00 am, arrived at 7am sharp, and drove us for several hours into the middle of nowhere.
 We had to stop at a café 20 minutes before the train station to use their bathroom, since the train station was literally a box that said "Pukerangi."
 After plenty of time to take pictures, the train arrived and brought us into the far southern city of Dunedin, New Zealand.

 Chocolate, Penguins, and the Otago Peninsula

 Being right downtown, we could easily walk to a lot of places, including the chocolate factory, the train station, the (free) history museum, and a famous pancake restaurant.
 I will say that Dunedin is very hilly.
-And when I booked a hotel 5 min. walk from the train station to save money on cabs, Google Maps didn't tell me that.
+And when I booked a hotel that was a five-minute walk from the train station to save money on cabs, Google Maps didn't tell me that.

 The penguins were not within walking distance, however, and I figured the easiest way to get to them would be to book a tour.
 So I booked a tour through TripAdvisor, which turned out to be fabulous.
 Our tour guide picked us up right at our hotel and drove us all around the city to all the best spots before out to the Otago Peninsula and the penguins.
 He was very friendly, informative and knowledgeable.
 I definitely think it was worth it to have a guide take us to all the inside spots (including a secluded beach with a sleeping seal) and do all the driving for us.